Common CV Mistakes That Get You Rejected

 8. Only listing responsibilities instead of achievements

-Many CVs read like job descriptions: “Responsible for sales,” “Managed team,” etc. Employers already know what the job involves—they want to know what you actually achieved and the impact you made.
+Many CVs read like job descriptions.
+Employers want to know what you actually achieved.

 9. Leaving employment gaps unexplained